By Lesley Wroughton and Tiago Pariz

 While Kim is still the favorite to win the World Bank presidency because of his backing from the United States and European countries, a rigorous challenge from emerging market countries could put them in a stronger position to extract concessions favorable to their interests.
 It also increases their odds of winning senior jobs in the future.

-The final decision could come down to political horse-trading.
+The final decision could come down to political horse-trading and alliances.